CartoDB/cartodb-nodejs/README.md

 client.query("select * from {table} limit 5", {table: 'tracker'}); // template can be used
 client.query("select * from tracker limit 5 offset 5");

-// the process will not finish here if client connection is persistent
 ```